 That means: “ex works” Windows automatically starts numerous services and activates every interface when booting – the functionality could be needed by the user, after all.
 But this compatibility and ease of use creates a technical attack surface – and thus a high risk for successful cyber attacks.

-So a “normal” Windows has relatively little compliance with current hardening standards such as the BSI’s SySiPHuS recommendations.
+So a “normal” Windows has relatively little compliance with current hardening standards such as the CIS Benchmarks oer BSI’s SySiPHuS recommendations.
 Therefore, the summary of the AuditTAP report in this case looks like this:

-Also interesting: A standard Windows does not have much in common with Microsoft’s own security recommendations (the so-called Security Baselines):
+Also interesting: A standard Windows version doesn’t have much in common with Microsoft’s own security recommendations (the Security Baselines).

 This leads to a corresponding risk assessment: The audited system is given the status “critical” in the AuditTAP report.